microsoft/FluidFramework/BREAKING.md

 ### AgentScheduler removed as a default member of ContainerRuntime
 Prior to 0.38, `ContainerRuntime` would automatically add an `AgentScheduler` to the container upon creation.
 This is no longer added by default.
 If you support back compat with documents created prior to 0.38, they will require the `AgentScheduler` to be present in the registry for compatibility.

-To facilitate migration, `makeContainerRuntimeWithAgentScheduler()` is provided in the `@fluidframework/container-runtime` package that produces a runtime which is compatible with the old `ContainerRuntime.load()`, including adding an `AgentScheduler` and subscribing to leadership by default.
+To facilitate migration, `makeContainerRuntimeWithAgentScheduler()` is provided in the `@fluidframework/deprecated-agent-scheduler-container-runtime` package that produces a runtime which is compatible with the old `ContainerRuntime.load()` by adding an `AgentScheduler`.
 This helper is deprecated for new use and will be removed in an upcoming release.
-Container authors should plan to incorporate these behaviors into their container code if they are desirable, and move to the new `ContainerRuntime.load()`.
+Container authors should plan to incorporate the `AgentScheduler` into their container code if needed, and move to the new `ContainerRuntime.load()`.

+`AgentSchedulerBaseContainerRuntimeFactory` and `AgentSchedulerContainerRuntimeFactoryWithDefaultDataStore` are also provided for back-compat with the aqueduct container runtime factories.
+Similarly to `makeContainerRuntimeWithAgentScheduler()`, container authors should plan to incorporate the `AgentScheduler` into their subclasses (adding it to the registry and instantiating on `containerInitializingFirstTime()`).

 ### Leader API surface removed
 Since the `AgentScheduler` is no longer built into `ContainerRuntime`, the leadership election functionality which depended upon it is also no longer built into the runtime.
-For leader election, you can use the `LeadershipManager` from the `@fluidframework/agent-scheduler` package which exposes a `.leader` property and `"leader"`/`"notleader"` events matching those previously available on the `ContainerRuntime` and data store interfaces.
+For similar functionality, you can use the `TaskSubscription` from the `@fluidframework/agent-scheduler` package which exposes a `.haveTask()` similar to the `.leader` property and `"gotTask"`/`"lostTask"` similar to the `"leader"`/`"notleader"` events previously available on the `ContainerRuntime` and data store interfaces.

 ## 0.37 Breaking changes